dnguyen800/dnguyen800.github.io/_posts/2019-04-14-smart-displays.md

 So when the display was first released in August 2018, Netflix and several other Chromecast functions didn't work.
 Then a few months later, Netflix was supported.
 But now (as of April 2019), they removed support again.
 Netflix is notoriously picky/political about supporting casting modes -- they recently removed Apple Airplay support as Apple is encroaching on their territory with Apple TV+.
 It's a shame as every other Chromecast-supported app works, and it makes me question the value of my pricey Netflix subscription.

-60 frames-per-second content from Youtube is playable, but there is a stutter every few seconds.
-It's noticeable when watching sports games or videogame playthroughs, but is fine with everything else.
+60 frames-per-second content from Youtube is playable, but sometimes there is a stutter every few seconds.
+It doesn't happen on every video, but it's noticeable when watching sports games or videogame playthroughs, but is fine with everything else.
+Maybe my internet bandwidth speed is the problem.

 I initially had Wi-Fi connection issues where I would have to run the Google Home setup process again, but I learned the root cause of the issue was with the refurbished TP-Link Onhub router I used.
 Once I replaced it with a Google Wifi point, I no longer had any trouble streaming videos or maintaining a consistent connection on the display.